-\section{The Non-Escaping Case}
+\section{The non-escaping case}

 Let $M$ be the Mandelbrot set.
 The quadratic polynomial $P_c(z)=z^2+c$, $c\in M$ is called \textit{hyperbolic} if and only if it has a bounded attracting periodic orbit.
 For any given hyperbolic component $H$ of $M$ and its root point $r_H$, $P_{r_H}$ has a unique parabolic periodic orbit with period $m$.
-It is known that $p(H)=vm$ for some integer $v\geq 1$ (see \cite[Lemma 6.3]{Mi}), where $p(H)$ is the period of the hyperbolic component of $H$ defined in the introduction.
+It was known that $p(H)=vm$ for some integer $v\geq 1$ (see \cite[Lemma 6.3]{Mil00c}), where $p(H)$ is the period of the hyperbolic component of $H$ defined in the introduction.
 A hyperbolic component $H$ of $M$ is called \textit{primitive} if $v=1$ and it is called \textit{satellite} if $v\geq 2$.
-Intuitively, $H$ is primitive if and only if it is bounding by a cardioid.
-Or, a hyperbolic component of $M$ is primitive if and only if there exists no other hyperbolic components attaching to the root of $H$.
+Intuitively, $H$ is primitive if and only if it is surrounded by a cardioid, or there exists no other hyperbolic components attached to the root of $H$.

-\subsection{Renormalization theory.}
+\subsection{Renormalization theory}

-Let us recall some results about the renormalization theory, which can be found in \cite{DH,Mc2}.
-Suppose that $U,V$ are two simply connected domain in $\mathbb{C}$ satisfying $\overline{U}\subset V$.
+Let us recall some results about the renormalization theory, which can be found in \cite{DH85b,McM94b}.
+Suppose that $U$, $V$ are two simply connected domain in $\mathbb{C}$ satisfying $\overline{U}\subset V$.
 The triple $(g,U,V)$ is called a \textit{polynomial-like} map if $g:U\rightarrow V$ is holomorphic and proper.
-The \textit{filled-in Julia set} of $(g,U,V)$ is defined as $K(g):=\bigcap_{n\geq 0}g^{-n}(U)$ on which all the iteration of $g$ make sense.
-The quadratic map $P_c$ is called \textit{renormlizable} if there exist $n\geq 2$ and $U, V$ containing 0 but not containing the Julia set $J_{P_c}$, such that $(P_c^{\circ n},U,V)$ is a polynomial-like map, where $n$ is the \textit{period} of renormalization.
+The \textit{filled-in Julia set} of $(g,U,V)$ is defined as $K(g):=\bigcap_{n\geq 0}g^{-n}(U)$ on which all the iterates of $g$ are well-defined.
+The quadratic polynomial $P_c$ is called \textit{renormlizable} if there exist $n\geq 2$ and $U, V$ containing 0 but not containing the Julia set $J_{P_c}$, such that $(P_c^{\circ n},U,V)$ is a polynomial-like map.
+The integer $n$ is called the \textit{period} of renormalization.

-Let $K_j:=P_c^{\circ j}(K_0)$, then $P_c(K_j)=K_{j+1}$, where $j=0,1,\cdots,n-1$ and $K_n=K_0$.
+Let $K_j:=P_c^{\circ j}(K_0)$.
+Then $P_c(K_j)=K_{j+1}$, where $j=0,1,\cdots,n-1$ and $K_n=K_0$.
 Every $K_j$ is called a \textit{small Julia set} after renormalization and they are subsets of the Julia set $J_{P_c}$ of $P_c$.
 The interior of $K_i$ and $K_j$ are disjoint if $i\neq j$, where $0\leq i,j<n$.
-The landing point of the external ray with angle zero on $J_{P_c}$ is a repelling or parabolic fixed point, which is called the $\beta$--\textit{fixed point} of $P_c$.
-It is known the $\beta$--fixed point is disjoint with the small Julia sets \cite[Theorem 7.10]{Mc2}.
+The landing point of the external ray with angle zero on $J_{P_c}$ is a repelling or parabolic fixed point, which is called the $\beta$-\textit{fixed point} of $P_c$.
+It is known the $\beta$-fixed point is disjoint with the small Julia sets \cite[Theorem 7.10]{McM94b}.
 If $K_i\cap K_j=\emptyset$ for $0\leq i,j<n$, then the renormalization is called \textit{disjoint} type.